nielsvm/acquia_purge/README.txt

 which the Acquia Purge module will perform for you.
 In any case you could also extend the expire module with your own custom needs and leverage the power of both modules.

+If the expire module doesn't suit your needs or when you don't have the technical resources to custom code this you can also purge arbitrary paths by using the rules integration.
+By simply defining your own condition - for instance when content of type news changes - you can add a "Purge a path from Varnish on Acquia Cloud" action that purges the path "news".

 Future plans?
 ================================================================================